ethanmoffat/etheos/README.md

 ### Build and Install

-Run `./build-linux.sh` to build the source with support for all available database engines (default: SQL server) and install the project into a local directory (default: `install`) under the repository root.
+Run `./build-linux.sh -i` to build the source with support for all available database engines (default: SQL server) and install the project into a local directory (default: `install`) under the repository root.

 ## Running